-Just a few kilometres South of Ravenna, the site of the Archaeological Park of Classe raises in all its grandeur.
-It is composed of the port and business area of the ancient city of Classe. ciao
+Just a few kilometres south of Ravenna, the archaeological site of the ANCIENT PORT OF CLASSE raises in all its grandeur.
+It is composed of the port and commercial area of the ancient city of Classe.

-It’s a park open to the public of about 10,000 sqm.
-It offers a synchronous visit experience to the ancient port of Classe of the period between the fifth and the sixth century a.D.
+It is a park open to the public of about 10,000 sqm that offers a synchronous visit experience to the ancient port of Classe of the period between the 5th and the 6th century AD.

 A bit of history

 After the capital of the Western Roman Empire moved from Milan to Ravenna, the settlement underwent some changes.
-At the beginning of the fifth century a.D., the port was reorganized in order to fully pursue its business aims; it had namely to receive, preserve and redistribute the great amount of goods and foodstuffs that arrived in the city.
+At the beginning of the 5th century AD, the port was reorganised in order to fully pursue its business aims; it namely had to receive, preserve and redistribute the great amount of goods and foodstuffs arriving to the city.

-In that moment, the Civita Classis that we still see today in the mosaic of the Basilica di Sant’Apollinare Nuovo (sixth century a.D.) the site of the centre of Classe and its port originated.
+In that moment, the Civita Classis that we still see today in the mosaics of the Basilica of Sant’Apollinare Nuovo (6th century AD) originated.

 The port became an important seaport on the Adriatic, the sea front door to the whole Po valley.

-Sadly, the golden age didn’t last long though, less than two centuries.
-The economic crisis, the fall of the commercial traffic and the silting of the communication canals led to the decay of the area starting from the eighth century a.D.,
+Sadly, the golden age didn’t last long – less than two centuries.
+The economic crisis, the fall of the commercial traffic and the silting of the communication canals led to the decay of the area starting from the 8th century AD.